COVID-19 Resources for Vernon Businesses

 Information for Businesses in Vernon

 Coronavirus 2019 (COVID-19) Resources for Employers and Workers

 How Can You Help?

 Vernon Health Department Notices

-Effective May 13, 2020, and pursuant to the Los Angeles County Department of Public Health Revised Safer at Home Order issued May 13, 2020 (the "Revised County Order"), the City of Vernon Department of Health and Environmental Control will enforce requirements to allow the conditional reopening of specific retail and other lower-risk businesses, as defined by the Revised County Order, operating in the City of Vernon.
+Pursuant to Los Angeles County Department of Public Health directives, the City of Vernon Department of Health and Environmental Control will enforce requirements to allow the conditional reopening of specific retail and other lower-risk businesses, as defined by County Order, operating in the City of Vernon.

-Please find below previous notices and COVID-19 related information provided be the Vernon Health & Environmental Department:
+Please find below notices and COVID-19 related information provided be the Vernon Health & Environmental Department:

 Vernon's Business Preservation/COVID-19 Disaster Relief Initiative

 At its meeting on April 7th, the Vernon City Council took several actions to support Vernon businesses through the current COVID-19 pandemic.
 The City council approved programs developed as part of Vernon's Business Preservation/COVID-19 Disaster Relief Initiative including a Temporary Emergency Moratorium on Commercial Evictions and an Emergency Microloan Program for restaurants.
 These programs will serve to offset some of the financial burden that businesses in Vernon are experiencing due to slowed business/and or mandated non-essential business closures.